 As a conceptual example, let’s say that you were hired for a retail job where you have to stand in front of a register for hours on end.

-In this scenario, it may be a “reasonable” accommodation to ask your employer for a stool to sit on in the event that you have a disability that affects your ability to stand for long periods of time.
+In this scenario, it may be a reasonable accommodation to ask your employer for a stool to sit on during your shift on the register.

-This stool would be “reasonable” because it’s not unnecessarily disruptive to the business as a whole, and allows the disabled individual to enjoy the same opportunity as an able-bodied individual (i.e. being employed).
+This stool would be reasonable because it’s not unnecessarily disruptive to the business as a whole.

-Further, the stool itself would be an “accommodation” because the business would be slightly bending its own rules to help the disabled individual with their issue.
+Further, the stool itself would meet the definition of an accommodation because the business would be slightly bending its own rules to help you with your issue.

 The same general principle applies to housing in Virginia (though housing accommodations follow slightly different rules and procedures).

-Basically, landlords must make “reasonable accommodations” when they are requested by individuals with disabilities, provided that these accommodations allow for an equal enjoyment of the property.
+Basically, individuals with disabilities may request reasonable accommodations from their landlords, provided that these accommodations allow for an equal enjoyment of the property.